PDFO: A Cross-Platform Package for Powell's Derivative-Free Optimization Solvers: Powell's derivative-free algorithms

 The interpolation condition~\eqref{eq:itpls} is essentially a linear system.
 Given a base point~$y^{\base}\in \R^n$, which may depend on~$k$, a linear model~$\objm$ takes the form of~$\objm(x) = \obj(y^{\base}) + (x - y^{\base})^{\T} \nabla \objm(y^{\base})$, and hence~\eqref{eq:itpls} is equivalent to

-which is a linear system with respect to~$\obj(y^\base) \in \R$ and~$\nabla \obj(y^\base) \in \R^n$, the degrees of freedom being~$n+1$. \Gls{cobyla} builds linear models by the system~\eqref{eq:litpls}, with~$\xpt$ being an interpolation set of~$n + 1$ points updated along the iterations.
+which is a linear system with respect to~$\objm(y^\base) \in \R$ and~$\nabla \objm(y^\base) \in \R^n$, the degrees of freedom being~$n + 1$. \Gls{cobyla} builds linear models by the system~\eqref{eq:litpls}, with~$\xpt$ being an interpolation set of~$n+1$ points updated along the iterations.
 Similarly, if~$\objm$ is a quadratic model, then~\eqref{eq:itpls} is equivalent to

-a linear system with unknowns~$\objm(y^\base) \in \R$, $\nabla \objm(y^\base) \!\in\! \R^n$, and~$\nabla^2 \objm(y^{\base})\!\in\!\R^{n \times n}$, the degrees of freedom being~$(n + 1)(n + 2) / 2$ due to the symmetry of~$\nabla^2 \objm(y^\base)$. \Gls{uobyqa} constructs quadratic models by the system~\eqref{eq:qitpls}.
-To decide a quadratic model~$\objm$ completely by this system alone, \gls{uobyqa} requires that~$\xpt$ contains~$(n + 1) (n + 2) / 2$ points, and~$\obj$ should have been evaluated at all these points before the system can be formed.
-Even though most of these points will be reused at the subsequent iterations so that the number of function evaluations needed per iteration is tiny (see Section~\ref{subsec:iptset}), we must perform~$(n + 1)(n + 2) / 2$ function evaluations during the very first iteration.
+a linear system with unknowns~$\objm(y^\base) \! \in \! \R$, $\nabla \objm(y^\base) \! \in \! \R^n$, and~$\nabla^2 \objm(y^{\base}) \! \in \! \R^{n \times n}$, the degrees of freedom being~$(n + 1)(n + 2) / 2$ due to the symmetry of~$\nabla^2 \objm(y^\base)$. \Gls{uobyqa} constructs quadratic models by the system~\eqref{eq:qitpls}.
+To decide a quadratic model~$\objm$ completely by this system alone, \gls{uobyqa} requires that~$\xpt$ contains~$(n+1)(n+2)/2$ points, and~$f$ should have been evaluated at all these points before the system can be formed.
+Even though most of these points will be reused at the subsequent iterations so that the number of function evaluations needed per iteration is tiny (see Section~\ref{ssec:iptset}), we must perform~$(n + 1)(n + 2) / 2$ function evaluations during the very first iteration.
 This is impracticable unless~$n$ is small, which motivates the underdetermined quadratic interpolation.

-\paragraph{\textnormal{\textbf{Underdetermined quadratic interpolation.}}}
+\paragraph{Underdetermined quadratic interpolation.}

-In this case, models are established according to the interpolation condition~\eqref{eq:itpls} with~$\abs{\xpt}$ being less than~$(n + 1)(n + 2) / 2$, the remaining degrees of freedom being taken up by minimizing a certain functional~$\func_k$ to promote the regularity of the quadratic model.
+In this case, models are established according to the interpolation condition~\eqref{eq:itpls} with~$\abs{\xpt}$ being less than or equal to~$(n + 1)(n + 2) / 2$, the remaining degrees of freedom being taken up by minimizing a certain functional~$\func_k$ to promote the regularity of the quadratic model.
 More specifically, this means building~$\objm$ by solving

-where~$\qspace$ is the space of polynomials on~$\R^n$ of degree at most~$2$. \Gls{newuoa}, \gls{bobyqa}, and \gls{lincoa} construct quadratic models in this way, with
+where~$\qspace$ is the space of polynomials on~$\R^n$ of degree at most~\num{2}. \Gls{newuoa}, \gls{bobyqa}, and \gls{lincoa} construct quadratic models in this way, with